- View Offline

 - Evaluating and correcting images with histograms

 - Reproducing versus assigning colors

 Skill Level Intermediate

-I am Taz Tally and welcome to scanning technique for photography, art, and design.
-In this course we'll look at scanning a wide variety of images, including simple and complex line-art, continuous tone grayscale and color images, complex images, and documents on a range of scanning devices.
-I'll start by showing you the fundamentals of scanning including the types of scanners and image challenges, linear resolution and bit-depth as well as well as the characteristics and use of pixel and vector-based images.
+- Hi, I'm Taz Tally and welcome to Scanning Techniques for Photography, Art, and Design.
+In this course, we'll look at scanning a wide variety of images.
+Including simple and complex line art, continuous tone grayscale and color images, complex images, and documents on a range of scanning devices.
+I'll start by showing you the fundamentals of scanning.
+Including the types of scanners and image challenges, linear resolution and bit depth, as well as the characteristics and use of pixel and vector based images.

-We will address how to properly evaluate your images prior to scanning and discuss some of the particular challenges of tone and color reproduction.
-You'll also see how to select and use scanning tools including histograms, color sampler points and info panels, levels, curves, and sharpening.
-Along the way I'll show you how to complete specific scanning tasks, calibrate your scanner, color manage your workflow, and accomplish entire projects.
-So darn those lint-free gloves and gather up all your favorite graphics, images, and documents and let's get started with scanning technique for photography, art, and design.
+We'll address how to properly evaluate your images prior to scanning.
+And discuss some of the particular challenges of tone and color reproduction.
+You'll also see how to select and use scanning tools.
+Including histograms, color sampler points and info panels, levels, curves, and sharpening.
+Along the way, I'll show you how to complete specific scanning tasks.
+Calibrate your scanner, color manage your workflow, and accomplish an entire projects.
+So don those lint free gloves and gather up all your favorite graphics, images, and documents.

 And let's get started with Scanning Techniques for Photography, Art, and Design.